pkourany/DigoleGeo/README.md

 The demo code also includes a simple panel meter demo using only the drawArc command.

-UPDATE Feb 9/2014
+Feb 9/2014 - Added drawRoundRect() and fillRoundRect() primitives to digoleGeo.cpp and to demo code.
-Added drawRoundRect() and fillRoundRect() primitives to digoleGeo.cpp and to demo code.
+Feb 15/2014 - Add setScreenOn() and setScreenOff() functions